Kong/docs.konghq.com/app/konnect/runtime-manager/kong-gateway-runtime.md

  [`cluster_cert_key`](/enterprise/latest/property-reference/#cluster_cert_key) | **Private Key** | The private key used for mTLS between CP/DP nodes.
  [`lua_ssl_trusted_certificate`](/enterprise/latest/property-reference/#lua_ssl_trusted_certificate) | **Root CA Certificate** | Lists files as trusted by OpenResty.
 Accepts a comma-separated list of paths.
 If you have already specified a different `lua_ssl_trusted_certificate`, adding the content of `cluster.crt` into that file achieves the same result.

-## Access Services using the Proxy URL
+## Access services using the proxy URL

 {{site.base_gateway}} uses port `8000` for the proxy, taking incoming traffic from Consumers, and forwarding it to upstream Services.